 If you are reading this in the middle of your burnout, please hear me: you are not broken.
 Your exhaustion is not a failure—it is a message that you cannot keep going the same way.

 Treat yourself with the same care you would offer your closest friend.
 Rest.
 Reach out.
 Let people support you.
-Burnout recovery takes time, but you are worth every bit of it.
+Burnout recovery takes time, and it rarely looks the same for everyone.
+Some people heal through therapy, others through art, prayer, nature, or quiet solitude.
+What matters most is finding what helps you feel alive again.

-Final Thoughts on Overcoming Burnout and Finding Peace
+Overcoming Burnout and Finding Peace

 0 Comments